TykTechnologies/tyk-docs/tyk-docs/content/developer-support/tyk-streams/bloblang/methods.md

 ### ts_strptime

-Attempts to parse a string as a timestamp following a specified strptime-compatible format and outputs a timestamp, which can then be fed into [`ts_format`](#ts_format).
+Attempts to parse a string as a timestamp following a specified strptime-compatible format and outputs a timestamp, which can then be fed into [ts_format](#ts_format).

 #### Parameters